suislanchez/openDAW/packages/app/studio/AI_CHAT_README.md

 - Creates separate stems (bass, chords, melody, percussion)
 - Places each stem as a separate track in your project
 - Takes 2-5 minutes to compose (asynchronous)
+- **Note**: Currently creates track placeholders.
+Audio files can be downloaded manually from the console URLs.

 ## How to Use